Indoor Light SourcesNonresidential Lighting

 Codes and Standards Enhancement (CASE) Report

-This proposal will update the required lighting power density (LPD) values for indoor lighting to reflect the increased efficacy and increased optical control associated with light emitting diode (LED) technology.
-The recommended revisions will modify the allowed lighting power for all three calculation methods:
+This proposal updates the allowed lighting power density (LPD) values (watts of lighting per square foot of room floor area) for indoor lighting to reflect the increased efficacy and increased optical control associated with light emitting diode (LED) technology.
+The recommended revisions will modify the allowed lighting power for three calculation methods:

 - Complete Building Method